jmcgeheeiv/packer/website/source/docs/templates/post-processors.html.md

 }
 ```

-As you may be able to imagine, the **simple** and **detailed** definitions are
+The **simple** and **detailed** definitions are simply shortcuts for a
-simply shortcuts for a **sequence** definition of only one element.
+**sequence** definition of only one element.

 ## Input Artifacts

-When using post-processors, the input artifact (coming from a builder or another
+By default, the post-processor input artifact from a builder or another
-post-processor) is discarded by default after the post-processor runs.
-This is
+post-processor is discarded after the post-processor runs.
+This is because
-because generally, you don't want the intermediary artifacts on the way to the
+ordinarily you want only the final artifact.
-final artifact created.

-In some cases, however, you may want to keep the intermediary artifacts.
-You can
-tell Packer to keep these artifacts by setting the `keep_input_artifact`
+To retain the input artifact, set `keep_input_artifact` to `true` as shown in the
-configuration to `true`.
-An example is shown below:
+example below:

 ``` json
 {